klange/toaruos/README.md

 This is an experimental spin-off / distribution of ToaruOS which includes no third-party components.

+The bootloader is a simple El Torito "no-emulation" CD bootloader.
+It is not guaranteed to work on real hardware, but has been tested in QEMU, Bochs, and VirtualBox.

+The userspace includes a work-in-progress C standard library, the ToaruOS native libraries, the compositor (using only in-house graphics routines), and various other first-party utilities and applications.

 ## Building

-Build a full ToaruOS, activate its toolchain, copy the kernel to `cdrom/kernel` and modules to `cdrom/mod` and you should be able to run `make`.
+Build a full ToaruOS, activate its toolchain, copy the kernel to `cdrom/kernel` and modules to `cdrom/mod/` and you should be able to run `make` to build the userspace, bootloader, and a final CD image.

 ## Rationale